 The method requires groups of experienced evaluators (panels), who test the products and record answers and observations.
 By applying statistical techniques to the recorded observations it is possible to make estimates and investigate on the sensory characteristics of the tested products.
 Sensory evaluation consists of three areas that support the commercial characteristics of new developments.

-Discrimination tests determine whether there is a detectable difference among two or more products.
+Sensory Discrimination tests determine whether there is a detectable difference regarding texture and taste among two or more products.
 Examples of practical applications include:

 - Changes in raw materials